1987 NCAA Division I women's basketball tournament: Notable events

+This was the last time Stanford did not appear in the NCAA Tournament until 2025 NCAA Division I women's basketball tournament.

 Records

 Teresa Weatherspoon recorded 11 assists in the National Semifinal game, the most scored in a Final Four game since they started keeping records of this statistic in 1985.

 Qualifying teams – automatic

 Forty teams were selected to participate in the 1987 NCAA Tournament.
 Eighteen conferences were eligible for an automatic bid to the 1987 NCAA tournament.

 Qualifying teams – at-large

 Twenty-two additional teams were selected to complete the forty invitations.

 Bids by conference

 Nineteen conferences earned an automatic bid.
 In eleven cases, the automatic bid was the only representative from the conference.
 Nineteen at-large teams were selected from eight of the conferences.
 In addition, two independent (not associated with an athletic conference) teams earned at-large bids.

 First and second rounds

 In 1987, the field remained at 40 teams.
-The teams were seeded, and assigned to four geographic regions, with seeds 1-10 in each region.
+The teams were seeded, and assigned to four geographic regions, with seeds 1–10 in each region.
 In Round 1, seeds 8 and 9 faced each other for the opportunity to face the 1 seed in the second round, while seeds 7 and 10 faced each other for the opportunity to face the 2 seed.